UBC-MDS/Group_105_R/project_proposal.md

 ### __Description of the Data__

-The bird strike data set being visualized contains approximately 10,000 observations for for 50 airports in 29 states in the US between 1990 and 2002.
-Bird strikes are classified into four damage categories: no damage, minor, medium, and substantial.
+The bird strike data set being visualized contains approximately 10,000 observations for for 50 `airports` in 29 `states` in the US between 1990 and 2002.
+Bird strikes are classified into four `damage categories`: no damage, minor, medium, and substantial.
 There are several factors that contribute to / are related to a bird strike event and its severity, these <may> include:

-- flight phase (climb, approach, take-off, descent, and landing roll).
+- `flight phase` (climb, approach, take-off, descent, and landing roll).
-- time of day (day, night, dusk, dawn).
+- `time of day` (day, night, dusk, dawn).
-- wildlife size (small, medium, large).
+- `wildlife size` (small, medium, large).
-- Date day month and year.
+- `date` (day month and year).

 ### __Research Questions to be Explored__